-- Damaged tree bark – Whether removed by a man-made accident, such as when a vehicle makes impact with a tree, or in a storm following lightning strike, it is essential that tree bark damage is taken seriously, as bark is a barrier for the tree against pests and disease.
+- Damaged tree bark – Whether removed by a man-made accident, such as when a vehicle makes an impact with a tree, or in a storm following a lightning strike, it is essential that tree bark damage is taken seriously, as bark is a barrier for the tree against pests and disease.

 - Trunk wounds – Holes and superficial damage can still cause long-lasting problems to trees and should be monitored carefully.

 - Damaged tree roots – This can happen especially in construction zones.
 If this type of damage is not repaired, the lifespan of the tree can be severely shortened or decline.

 - Tree limbs or branches broken or damaged – If severe wind, hail, or lightning impact the limbs of a tree, or some other work done around the tree such work on power lines leads to breakage, limbs and branches may become damaged to the point where tree removal is necessary.

 How Can Trees Get Damaged?